AndreBaltazar8/ablac/docs/self-hosting.md

 Application builds also compile the portable Abla algorithms in `stdlib/abla/runtime/self/entry.ab` into the same LLVM unit as user code.
 LLVM can therefore inline and remove unused text/byte algorithms during LTO.
-This file intentionally does not reimplement arithmetic, comparisons, or bit
-operations: statically typed scalars lower directly to LLVM instructions.
-The small C value-runtime versions are compatibility boundaries for values that remain boxed or dynamic; dead ones are removed by LTO and section garbage collection.
-Allocation, tracing, platform startup, and the C-compatible value ABI remain the non-circular substrate described below.
+This file intentionally does not reimplement arithmetic or bit operations: statically typed scalars lower directly to LLVM instructions.
+Dynamic value operations remain Abla functions over compiler-provided value-layout intrinsics; dead runtime functions are removed by LTO and section garbage collection.

 This does not mean the hosted compiler is freestanding.
 The current production backend embeds libLLVM, and native linking uses the pinned Clang/LLD toolchain.
-The `x86_64-linux-raw` output target is already libc-free, while removing LLVM, the external linker, hosted libc, and startup adapters from the compiler itself remains follow-on work in [full-self-hosting.md](full-self-hosting.md).
+Removing LLVM, the external linker, and hosted libc from the compiler itself remains follow-on work in [full-self-hosting.md](full-self-hosting.md).